DivijeshVarma/website.github.io/docs/linux/vi.en.md

 2. Type the start of a command  :e
 3. CTRL-D  and Vim will show a list of commands that start with "e".

+### Comment multiple lines

+1. Press the Ctrl + V keys to enable visual mode.
+2. Select all the lines you wish to comment out.
+3. With the target lines selected, press Shift + I to enter insert mode.
+4. We need to insert the pound (#) symbol.
+5. Finally, press the ESC key, and Vim will comment out all the selected lines.

 ### Notes

 * :e! -- Discard unsavedchanges in file.